vmware-archive/datadog-config-oss/README.md

 ├── images
 ├── prod
 ├── shared
+├── staging
-└── staging
+└── tags
 ```

 The screen_templates folder contains all of the template and thresholds for screen boards.
-Templates in the 'shared' folder are pushed to all of the environemnts, while templates in e.g. the 'prod' folder will only be pushed to the prod DataDog.
+Templates in the `shared` folder are pushed to all of the environments, while templates in e.g. the `prod` folder will only be pushed to the prod DataDog.
 Move the template json/erb file to the
 appropriate folder and move the thresholds yaml to the same folder so that the two files are siblings.
+`tags` will contain folders, and if the tag is present in `config.yml`, json/erb files present will be included for that environment.

-Edit the resultant file to make sure that the auto-gsub bit didn't mangle something that wasn't supposed to be static.
+Edit the resultant json/erb file to make sure that the auto-gsub bit didn't mangle something that wasn't supposed to be static.
 Check [here for further](lib/screen_synchronizer.rb#L48).

 ## Useful notes
 Terminology